-Books are superb shortcuts
+Books are superb shortcuts.

-Essential List Techniques, Books & Materials
+Essential List of Techniques, Books, and Materials

 A cobbler needs his awl, stitcher, measuring tape and glue.
 A carpenter needs his set square, and ruler.

-You need buy several ‘essential books’.
+You need to buy several ‘essential books’.
 They should not break your bank account.
 Different lawyers have different preferences.
 Mine is a simple technique.
 I buy what works.

 Here they are:-